TGDivy/TGDivy/README.md

 ## 💬🌞

-> Decide whether or not the goal is worth the risks involved.
-If it is, stop worrying. ~ Amelia Earhart
+> If you haven't the strength to impose your own terms upon life, then you must accept the terms it offers you. ~ T.S.
+Eliot

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )